Please note: This list contains contacts only for organisations and associations that we commonly refer complaints to. The list is not exhaustive.

-- The Building Services Authority handles complaints about building and renovating if the work is more than $3300 (including labour and material).
+- The Queensland Building and Construction Commission handles complaints about building and renovating if the work is more than $3300 (including labour and material).

 - The Department of Justice and Attorney-General offers a free dispute resolution service that can be accessed by consumers and businesses.

 - The Queensland Government´s Business and industry website is the primary resource for businesses starting or operating in Queensland.